vaneseltine/nominally/paper.md

 Cumulative variations and errors can combine to make the seemingly straightforward job of simply identifying first and last names rather difficult.
-`Nominally` is designed to consistently extract the most useful features of personal names without assuming any prior differentiation between name fields.
+`Nominally` is designed to consistently extract key features of personal names using a rule-based system [@Christen2012].
+No prior differentiation is assumed between name fields;
-That is, it works under the highly restrictive case where only a single string name field is available, and it will thereby perform well if existing name fields are concatenated.
+that is, `nominally` operates under the least informative case where only a single string name field is available.
 `Nominally` aggressively cleans input;
 scrapes titles, nicknames, and suffixes;
 and parses apart first, middle, and last names.